New Article: Moratorium Period Impact on Buyers Credit

 Stage 1: Bank’s Term Loan Sanction:

-- Facility: Buyer’s Credit (capex) in lieu of Foreign L/C Capex (to be converted to Term loan after 3 years)
+- Facility: Term Loan with Sub limit or interchangeable Limit for Buyer’s Credit (capex) and Capex LC (to be converted to Term loan after 3 years)

 - Purpose: Purchase of Machinery